apache/mxnet/docs/tutorials/gluon/learning_rate_schedules.md

 ## Schedules

+In this section, we take a look at the schedules in `mx.lr_scheduler`.
+All of these schedules define the learning rate for a given iteration, and it is expected that iterations start at 1 rather than 0.
+So to find the learning rate for the 100th iteration, you can call `schedule(100)`.

 ### Stepwise Decay Schedule

 One of the most commonly used learning rate schedules is called stepwise decay, where the learning rate is reduced by a factor at certain intervals.
 MXNet implements a `FactorScheduler` for equally spaced intervals, and `MultiFactorScheduler` for greater control.
 We start with an example of halving the learning rate every 250 iterations.
+More precisely, the learning rate will be multiplied by `factor` _after_ the `step` index and multiples thereafter.
+So in the example below the learning rate of the 250th iteration will be 1 and the 251st iteration will be 0.5.

 ```python